inex/ixp-manager-docs-md/docs/usage/users.md

 ## Passwords and Password Hashing

-**As of v4.5, all passwords are stored as bcrypt with a cost >=10.**
+All passwords are stored as bcrypt with a cost >=10.

-As of v4.9, administrative users are unable to set a user's password.
+Administrative users are unable to set a user's password.
 User's can set (and reset) their passwords via their *Profile* page or using the password reset functionality.